Popoch39/LasConverter/README.md

 ### Future Improvements

-For more flexible usage, you could modify the `main` function to accept command-line arguments for the input and output file paths.
+- Accept command-line arguments for the input and output file paths
+- Implement the RGBPointStruct as well

 ## Output Format